mactrem/com-tiles/README.md

 ### Cloud Optimized Map Tiles (COMTiles)

-Inspired by [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of general raster and vector map tiles.
+Based on the ideas of [Cloud Optimized GeoTIFF](https://www.cogeo.org/) and extended for the usage of raster and especially vector map tiles.
+The main focus of COMTiles is the kostengösntif visualization of large amount of vector tiles at global scale.

+Currently most geospatial data formats (like MBTiles, Shapefiles, KML, ...) were developed only with the POSIX filesystem access in mind.

+For storing large amount of d

 What are COMTiles
 - Most geospatial data formats were developed only with the POSIX filesystem access in mind